Cyclists' Knee Pain

 Treatment - What You Can Do!

-When inflammation and tenderness occur at the front or lateral side of the knee, an initial program of rest, cold compression and ultrasound therapy is recommended to reduce the pain and inflammation.
-Once inflammation has been reduced, blood flow stimulation therapy (BFST) can speed healing and nourish muscle tissue to prepare it for strenghtening.
+When inflammation and tenderness occur at the front or lateral side of the knee, an initial program of rest, elevation and cold compression is recommended to reduce the pain and inflammation.
+Once inflammation has been reduced, Blood Flow Stimulation Therapy™ (BFST®) can speed healing and nourish muscle tissue to prepare it for strenghtening and exercise.

 To prevent further damage to the cartilage avoid exercises and activities, like cycling, that irritate the patella until the problem is corrected.
 If the cause of your pain is misalignment of the kneecap, selective exercises that strengthen the inner quadriceps muscles are recommended to straighten the movement of the patella over the femur.
 If improper bike fit has caused excess stress on the kneecap and femur, take corrective action and get your bike adjusted by a professional so it fits your body properly.
 Finally, if training issues are the cause, start cycling less intently or for shorter distances and work up slowly to your desired level.